richelbilderbeek/ArduinoTrialShields/LedTrialShieldYellowBelt/LedTrialShieldYellowBeltEn.md

 ## Copyright

-Alle code valt onder de GPL 3.0 licensie, zie [licensie](LICENSE).
+All code is licensed under GPL 3.0, see [licensie](LICENSE).

- * De code van de LED Trial Shield, gele band, is geschreven door Richel Bilderbeek
+ * Code of LED Trial Shield, Yellow Belt, by Richel Bilderbeek
- * De code om de LED Trial Shield, gele band, op te lossen, is geschreven door Richel Bilderbeek
+ * Code the solve the LED Trial Shield, Yellow Belt, by Richel Bilderbeek
- * Het Fritzing schema is gemaakt door Richel Bilderbeek
+ * Fritzing schematics by Richel Bilderbeek